ppy/osu-wiki/wiki/Game_Modes/External_Ports/en.md

 - ![osu! icon][osu! icon link] [osu! iPhone][osu! iPhone link]:
   Ancient osu! port developed by **nuudles** for jailbroken iOS.
-  Deprecated due to disappearance of the original developer and age of the program.
+  Deprecated due to disappearance of the original developer and the age of the program.

 ### Windows Phone